kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

   ```
   In the above APIRule, the HttpBin Service on port 8000 is defined at the `spec.service` level.
 This Service definition is applied to the `/headers` path.
 The `/get` path has the service definition overwritten.

-1. To call the endpoints, send `GET` requests to the HttpBin Service and the sample Function:
+1. To call the endpoints, send `GET` requests to the HttpBin Services:

     ```bash
     curl -ik -X GET https://multiple-service-example.$DOMAIN_TO_EXPOSE_WORKLOADS/headers